khulnasoft/tracker/docs/docs/policies/usage/kubernetes.md

 ## Operator

-The Tracee Kubernetes Operator is a custom controller designed to manage Tracee policies as Custom Resource Definitions (CRDs) within a Kubernetes cluster.
-The Tracee Kubernetes Operator continually monitors changes to Tracee policies within the cluster.
-When a new policy is created, modified, or deleted, the operator automatically triggers a rolling restart of the Tracee DaemonSet.
-This ensures that Tracee is always running with the most up-to-date policies, providing enhanced security and compliance for your applications.
+The Tracker Kubernetes Operator is a custom controller designed to manage Tracker policies as Custom Resource Definitions (CRDs) within a Kubernetes cluster.
+The Tracker Kubernetes Operator continually monitors changes to Tracker policies within the cluster.
+When a new policy is created, modified, or deleted, the operator automatically triggers a rolling restart of the Tracker DaemonSet.
+This ensures that Tracker is always running with the most up-to-date policies, providing enhanced security and compliance for your applications.

 ## Video Content

- Tracking Kubernetes activity with eBPF and Tracee Policies
+ Tracking Kubernetes activity with eBPF and Tracker Policies

  [![Watch the video](../../../images/traceepolicies.png)](https://youtu.be/VneWxs9Jpu0?si=eAnRDJVZShhg_td0)